pyp22/Minitel/README.md

 ### Moving the cursor to an XY position

-Move the cursor to a given positioni (x,y), anywhere in the screen x has a max of 40 y has a max of 24
+Move the cursor to a given position (x,y), anywhere in the screen

+x has a max of 40

+y has a max of 24

 ```